christianalfoni/EmptyBox/posts/2015_04_01_Functional-Reactive-Applications.md

 > You did not have to change existing code or tests and there is no side effect in module A

 ### So what is this article about?
 As mentioned I was very inspired by the [CycleJS project](https://github.com/staltz/cycle).
 It is a very exciting new take on application development, but in its current form it is quite verbose and it is hard to grasp the concepts.
 It uses [RxJS](https://github.com/Reactive-Extensions/RxJS), which requires heavy investment from someone who has not done reactive programming before.
-So I decided to create a similar project where it does not matter what **FRP** library you use. **R** just provides a view concept that you can inject observables into and out comes DOM, using the [virtual-dom project](https://github.com/Matt-Esch/virtual-dom).
+So I decided to create a similar project where it does not matter what **FRP** library you use.
+The library is called **R** and just provides a view concept that you can inject observables into and out comes DOM, using the [virtual-dom project](https://github.com/Matt-Esch/virtual-dom).
 This is much inspired by React JS itself.

 But of course, you need more than a "view" to build an application, so I will introduce these examples as a typical FLUX pattern. **Store**, **Component** and **Actions**.